benwilcock/systems-techdocs/tanzu-application-platform-system/docs/get-started-devs.md

 See [Tanzu IDE Plugins](ide-plugins.md).

-## Do Some Hands On Learning With The Learning Center
+## Get Tanzu Smart With The Learning Center

 Before deploying your first application, you might like to take a hands on lab called a Leaning Center.
 These learning centers provide a ready made coding environment where you can safely experiment with the commands and actions required to get the most from the platform.